 Mesembryanthemum maximiliani (basionym), Echinus maximiliani, Lampranthus maximiliani, Mesembryanthemum apiculatum var. muticum, Mesembryanthemum phillipsii

-Braunsia maximiliani is a compact, creeping, perennial, succulent shrublet.
-It blooms early in the year with quite large rose colored flowers.
-The branches are trailing and rooting at nodes, up to 7 inches (17.5 cm) long.
-The leaves are fused for a third of their length, trigonous, boat-shaped, grey-green and up to 0.4 inch (1 cm) long.
-It flowers in late winter.
-The flowers are solitary and terminal, raised above the plant, pink and up to 0.9 inches (2.2 cm) in diameter.
+Braunsia maximiliani, also known as Lampranthus maximiliani, is a beautiful succulent shrublet that blooms early in the year with quite large rose-colored flowers.
+The branches are trailing, rooting at nodes, and grow up to 7 inches (17.5 cm) long.
+Leaves are fused for a third of their length, trigonous, boat-shaped, grey-green, and up to 0.4 inches (1 cm) long.
+Flowers appear in late winter.
+They are solitary, terminal, and up to 0.9 inches (2.2 cm) in diameter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C to 50 °F (+10 °C).

 How to Grow and Care